fuzzyami/Chess/README.md

 I also added a dictionary for the pieces that were removed and under some scenarios, it makes sense to have a list of previous moves.

-######  Malicious code considerations:
+### Malicious code considerations:
 When getting the next move by a player, I chose to call that function in a separate thread and limit its run time with a timeout.
 If the player does not return the move within 1 second, that thread is stopped.

+### Things I'd do differently, the next time:
+To correctly handle check-make, I would need to consider all the pieces on the board (which I dont do now).
+It would make sense to compute, for each piece, at every turn, the following:

+    * list of pieces under attack by that piece
+    * list of coordinates that can be moved to, by that piece.

+this is computationally heavy, though.